xvrh/lottie-flutter/README.md

 Lottie is a mobile library for Android and iOS that parses [Adobe After Effects](https://www.adobe.com/products/aftereffects.html) animations exported as json with [Bodymovin](https://github.com/airbnb/lottie-web) and renders them natively on mobile!

-This repository is a unofficial conversion of the [Lottie-android](https://github.com/airbnb/lottie-android) library in pure Dart.
+This repository is an unofficial conversion of the [Lottie-android](https://github.com/airbnb/lottie-android) library in pure Dart.

 It works on Android, iOS, macOS, linux, windows and web.